omar7c3/secops-gitops-lab/README.md

 ## How Attack Scripts Work

 Scripts live in `backend/scenarios/` and are baked into the backend Docker image.
 When a scenario runs, the backend:

 1. Patches the `target-app` deployment to swap the service account (Allow Attack mode)
 2. Waits for the new pod to reach `Running` state (handles rollout timing)
 3. `kubectl cp`s the script into the pod's `/tmp` directory
 4. `kubectl exec`s it — the script runs inside the pod using the mounted SA token
 5. Each step emits a structured event via `POST /internal` to the backend
-6. The frontend polls `/events/feed` every 2s and renders events in the Events Feed panel
+6. The frontend polls `/events/feed` every 2s and renders events in the Attack Feed panel

-For controlled mode (With Controls), the pod has no token — the script exits at step 1 and auto-triggers the proof phase.
+In controlled mode (With Controls), the pod has no token — the script exits at step 1 and auto-triggers the proof phase.
 For Allow Attack in Scenario 1, state transitions to `waiting` and the visitor manually triggers restore.
-For Scenario 2, ArgoCD auto-recovers and proof runs automatically after the reconcile window.
+For Scenario 2, ArgoCD auto-recovers and proof runs automatically after the reconcile window closes.

 ---